How to Fix Slow Mac After macOS Sonoma Update

 Turn off your device and wait for 30 seconds.
 Now, turn on your device and hold down the following keys, Option + Command + P and R, until you hear a beeping sound.

-Note: If you boot back to the macOS Ventura or Monterey home screen, you have successfully reset the PRAM.
+Note: If you boot back to the macOS Sonoma or Monterey home screen, you have successfully reset the PRAM.

 Final words